marek-kultys/trowel-and-lime/_posts/26-08-2018-blog-post-user-guide.md

 # Tags

 You can tag your blog posts.
-This one, for example, is tagged with three tags:
+This one, for example, is tagged with two tags:

 `Sgraffito`, `Tag` and  `Examples`